paulaRMachado/Final-Project-VI/README.md

 Provided that 2 out of the 3 methods indicate a number of clusters between 6 and 8, combined with the information from the Davies-Boulding Index, the total of seven clusters seems adequate.

 #### Clustering

+**KMeans++** was chosen as the clustering model for this project due to its effectiveness in initializing the cluster centroids.
+Compared to the standard KMeans algorithm, KMeans++ utilizes a smarter initialization scheme.
+It selects the initial centroids in a way that ensures better spread across the dataset, leading to improved clustering performance.
+This makes it a suitable choice for the book recommendation task, where accurate clustering is crucial for providing meaningful and relevant recommendations to users.

 ![](image/plots/K_Means_Clustering.png)

 ## Technologies